 Adjustment of OS Cam.
-Starting from position, the OS switch should remain closed until after 122 opens, but less than $\frac{1}{2}$ the distance to the next position.
+Starting from position, the OS switch should remain closed until after 122 opens, but not more than 1⁄2 the distance to the next position.

 Adjustment of LRA Cam.
-As the tap changer approaches the maximum raise position from the next lower position, the LRA switch should open after 122 opens and before 120 opens.
+As the tap changer approaches the maximum boost position from the next lower position, the LRA switch should open after 122 opens and before 120 opens.

 Adjustment of LLA Cam.
-As the tap changer approaches the maximum lower position from the next higher position, the LLA switch should open after 122 opens and before 120 opens.
+As the tap changer approaches the maximum buck position from the next higher position, the LLA switch should open after 122 opens and before 120 opens.